 Future Goals: Consider how this process contributes to one’s future goals.

-- Draw connections among one’s experiences in the CampOUT Program, life experiences, and future goals.
+- Draw connections between one’s experiences in the CampOUT Program, life experiences, and future goals.

 - Identify and set action plans for areas of development in light of one’s future goals.